Common Questions About Results After Laser Eye Surgery

-How long will it take to get back to normal activity - like exercise, showering, working, or flying?
+How long will it take to get back to normal activities - like exercise, showering, working, or flying?

-The following is our recommended activity schedule for patients who have had LASIK:
+The following is our recommended activity schedule for patients who have had LASIK (the most common Laser Eye Surgery procedure):

 Immediately after surgery

-• Be very careful to avoid any activity that could lead to something touching or poking your eyes.
+• Avoid any activity that could lead to something touching or poking your eyes.

 • Rest and keep your eyes closed for the first few hours after surgery.
 Once things have settled, you can resume normal activity at home.

 • Avoid rubbing your eyes.
-Instead, use lubricant drops for any itching or dryness.
+Instead, use lubricating eye drops for any itching or dryness.

 • Take a bath instead of a shower.
 Avoid getting any soap or tap water in your eyes.

-• You can read and watch TV as long as you do not let your eyes dry out.
+• You can read and watch TV – but be careful not to let your eyes dry out.

-• Flying is acceptable but again, but you will need to lubricate your eyes- as the air is very dry in airplanes.
+• Flying is usually acceptable but again, you will need to use your eye drops as the air is very dry in aeroplanes.

-• At this stage, your cornea will heal.
-This means that normal activities such as showering and wearing make up are acceptable.
+• At this stage, the cornea has typically healed.
+This means that normal activities such as showering and wearing make-up are acceptable.

 Day 3 activities